rustielin/Blockchain-Notes/note3.md

 in order to sign a transaction.
 The Bitcoin network validates the transaction by checking the signature produced by the two user keys.

-Choosing a Wallet – Generating New Keys {#choosing-a-wallet-generating-new-keys .unnumbered}
+Choosing a Wallet – Generating New Keys
 =======================================

 Users commonly generate new keys for every transaction to maintain